 Potential eligible ratepayers have been written to and where eligible the relief will be applied automatically.

 Can I reduce my bill?

 Depending on your circumstances, you may be eligible for Exemption from Business Rates or for Rates Relief.
-For further details visit the Gov.UK Guide to Business Rates.
+For further details visit the GOV.UK Guide to Business Rates.
 You can apply by using the forms below.

 The Government has announced that it will provide Business Rates Retail Relief of up to £1000 to all occupied retail properties with a rateable value of £50,000 or less that are wholly or mainly being used as shops, restaurants, cafes and drinking establishments in each of the years 2014/15 and 2015/16.
-This will finish on 31st March 2016.

 Small Business Rates Relief 2017/18

-If your rateable value does not exceed £15,000 and you only pay rates on one property or your other properties each have a rateable value which does not excedd £2,899, you may be entitled to Small Business Rates Relief.
+If your rateable value does not exceed £15,000 and you only pay rates on one property or your other properties each have a rateable value which does not exceed £2,899, you may be entitled to Small Business Rates Relief.